rubysec/ruby-advisory-db/CONTRIBUTING.md

 1. All text must be within 80 columns.
 2. YAML must be indented by 2 spaces.
 3. Have any questions?
 Feel free to open an issue.
+4. Prior to submitting a pull request, run the tests: bundle install bundle exec rspec

-4. Follow the schema.
+5. Follow the schema.
 Here is a sample advisory:

     ---
     gem: activerecord